rosie-s/courses/Udacity/02_IntroToComputerScience/Notes/05_Lesson4_Notes.md

 ## Protocol Used
 HTTP - Hypertext Transfer Protocol
->  HTTP is the set of rules for transferring files (text, graphic images, sound, video, and other multimedia files) on the World Wide Web.
+>  The set of rules for transferring files (text, graphic images, sound, video, and other multimedia files) on the World Wide Web.
 As soon as a Web user opens their Web browser, the user is indirectly making use of HTTP.
 HTTP is an application protocol that runs on top of the TCP/IP suite of protocols (the foundation protocols for the Internet).